-Straight form the factory, metal bike sheds are generally the most secure.
+Straight form the factory, metal storage sheds are generally the most secure.
 Then plastic sheds.
 And then finally wooden sheds.

 Metal is obviously the strongest construction material.
 Their locks are usually decent.
-And metal bike sheds are most often specifically designed for security.
+And metal storage units are most often specifically designed for security.

 But neither plastic or wooden sheds are usually designed with security as a priority.
 A concerted attack will defeat both of them.

 The difference is: there's a lot you can do to increase the security of a wooden shed, while with a plastic shed you're much more limited.

 So in the end, if you put some effort in, wooden sheds can in fact be far more secure than plastic sheds!

 Also, check the bikes are covered by your household insurance policy while stored in your shed.
 If they're not (or you think the cover is inadequate) then consider specialized bicycle insurance.

 I think we should consider the environmental impact of all our purchases these days.
 But as with most things, it's not quite as straightforward as it might first seem!